Steventan22/Steventan22/README.md

-# Hi there! 👋 Wellcome to my profile page
+# Hi there! 👋 Welcome to my profile page

 I'm Steven Marcelino Tandiono, a A fifth-semester Information Systems student, I have a keen interest in big data analysis and business intelligence.
 Currently delving into the realms of data engineering, data analysis, and machine learning, I am particularly passionate about designing data-driven solutions to comprehend and enhance business processes.
 Proficient in data manipulation and developing machine learning models.